itsTh1ag0/true-me/README.md

 - :computer: 12+ years working on B2C-B2B, CRM-ERP, SMB-VPE, SaaS-DaaS, JS-JSON and more.

-- :telescope: Exploring Technical Content Writing.
+- :telescope: Helping to develop, explore and enhance technical solutions through /app|web\ and native platforms.

-- :bulb: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :bulb: Thrilled for experimenting, implementing and discovering new technologies, ideas and innovations.

 - <div>:mailbox_with_mail: How to reach me:<a href="https://wa.me/+5511983961209">
   <img src="https://img.shields.io/badge/-WhatsApp-green?logo=whatsapp&logoColor=white&style=plastic" alt="WhatsApp Badge"/></a><a href="mailto:thiagosilvagusmao@hotmail.com">